The Ramly Method

 Why Technique Alone Does Not Define the Outcome

-The outcome is determined not by the technique itself, but by how appropriately it is selected and executed based on the patient’s anatomy.
+Outcomes are determined by how appropriately a technique is selected and executed based on the patient’s anatomy.

-Applying a single technique universally, regardless of facial structure, is one of the most common causes of unnatural results.
+Applying a single technique universally, regardless of facial structure, is a common cause of unnatural results.

-Every face has individual characteristics that create recognition and expression — the subtle asymmetries, contours, transitions, and dynamic movements that define how a person looks at rest and in motion.
-These elements are not imperfections to be erased, but features to be respected and preserved.
+Every face has characteristics that create recognition and expression—subtle asymmetries, contours, and transitions that define how a person looks at rest and in motion.
+These are not imperfections to be erased, but features to be respected.

-The goal of surgery is not to impose a new aesthetic, but to restore structural support in a way that maintains the patient’s personal charm, expression, and individuality.
+The goal is to restore structural support while maintaining the patient’s expression and individuality.

-When performed correctly, the result does not appear “done.”
-It appears as a more rested, defined, and structurally balanced version of the same person.
+When performed correctly, the result appears as a more rested, defined, and structurally balanced version of the same person.

 The Ramly Method incorporates precise, individualized surgical design that follows each patient’s natural anatomical transitions, including: